 Basically, you can save up to 18% percent of your annual income in your RRSP to avoid paying at a higher tax bracket.
 The benefit is that your contributions are tax-deductible and your investments are tax-sheltered – this helps to accelerate their growth.

-You can invest the money saved in a variety of different financial products like mutual funds, term deposits, and savings accounts.
+You can invest the money saved in a variety of different financial products like mutual funds, GICs, and savings accounts.
 But how much should you save and will it be enough?
 Here are 5 quick tips on how to take advantage of an RRSP.

 Tip #1: Contribute

 Don’t delay just because it seems too technical or complicated.
 If you start contributing each month, at the end of the year, it isn’t so overwhelming.
 Even smaller contributions like $50 monthly can add up over the long term.
 If you feel like you can’t afford to save, chat to our Investment Team to get a contribution plan in place that works for you.
 We’ll help you find the wiggle room.

 Automating your contributions will ease the stress of the RRSP deadline on March 1, 2021.
 Rather than scrambling come February, you’ll sail through RRSP season by setting up scheduled recurring transfers the year before.
 Try out our RRSP calculator to get an idea of how much you could contribute and how it could grow.